GoogleChrome/developer.chrome.com/site/en/_partials/privacy-sandbox/glossary-entries/reach.md

-The total number of people who see an ad or who visit a web page that displays the ad.
+Reach represents the total number of people who see an ad or who visit a web page that displays the ad.